 If my BBQ ribs have a “secret ingredient,” it’s definitely the brining process.
-I confirmed this for myself yesterday.
-I was in a rush to launch this post and thus decided not to brine the ribs.
+I confirmed this for myself while working on this post.
+I was in a rush and decided not to brine the ribs.
 I mean, really, whose going to notice?

 Everything was going swimmingly until MauiJim took his first bite of the beautifully glazed, incredibly tender ribs.
 I was expecting RAVES.
 But instead he asked what I did differently this time.
 Rather than tell him, I asked for his impression.

 His response was spot on.
 He said,” It’s like the flavor is ON the meat, not IN the meat.”
 He was right.
 Not only did I not brine the ribs, I didn’t marinate them in the sauce for any length of time either.
 I broke all my own rules.
 Never again though.
 I learned my lesson.

 Unless you have access to a smoker grill that will allow you to slow smoke the ribs and thus infuse a marvelous flavor in that way, brining, in my opinion, is a must.
 It is the only way I know of, other than smoking, to ensure that your chosen flavors permeate the meat all the way to the bone.
 Even a killer sauce can’t do the entire flavoring job.

 My other BBQ “secret” is to slow-poach the ribs prior to grilling.
 With slow poaching, you break down the connective fiber, which fast grilling does not do.
 The ribs are then incredibly tender.